Dreaming381/lsss-wip/README.md

 ## Contributing

-Given that I work on this in my spare time, contributions are welcome.
-The less time I spend designing levels, ships, and visuals, the more time I can spend building new and exciting tech.
+Contributions are welcome, and I will monitor for them and ensure they are integrated smoothly.
 No programming skills are required to help.

+Please note that I primarily developed this game to help facilitate development of new Latios Framework features.
+As the Latios Framework feature set has matured beyond what this game required, I have very little motivation to develop new gameplay features.

 ### Design Work